johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 ![screenshot of entering expression](screenshot-power-automate-expression2.webp)

 Hopefully, what you've realised is that we're just taking the Adaptive Card from the message that triggered the workflow and passing it on to the recipient.
-We're intentionally doing as little as possible in the Power Automate workflow, as it's the trickiest part to work with.
+We're intentionally doing as little as possible in the Power Automate workflow, as it's the trickiest part of our solution to work with.
 (Debugging Power Automate workflows is possible, but it's not the most fun you'll ever have.)

 We now have our complete workflow, and it looks like this: